-Pre-Desk Study Assessment Site: Fasnakyle Substation, Knochfin, Scotland Client: AECOM Contact: Oceane Mbaguta Date: 4 th September 2024 Pre-WWI Military Activity on or Affecting the Site None identified.
+Pre-Desk Study A ssessment Site: Fasnakyle Substation, Knochfin, Scotland Client: AECOM Contact: Oceane Mbaguta Date: 4th September 2024 Pre-WWI Military Activity on or Affecting the Site None identified.
 WWI Military Activity on or Affecting the Site None identified.
 WWI Strategic Targets (within 5km of Site) The following strategic targets were located in the vicinity of the Site: Transport infrastructure and public utilities.
 WWI Bombing None identified on the Site.
-Interwar Military Activity on or Affecting the Site WWII Military Activity on or Affecting the Site None identified on the Site.
-Military training is known to have taken place in rural areas of Scotland during WWII, but no readily available records have identified any such training on the Site.
-WWII Strategic Targets (within 5km of Site) The following strategic targets were located in the vicinity of the Site: Transport infrastructure and public utilities.
+Interwar Military Activity on or Affecting the Site None identified.
+WWII Military Activity on or Affecting the Site WWII Strategic Targets (within 5km of Site) The following strategic targets were located in the vicinity of the Site: Transport infrastructure and public utilities.
 WWII Bombing Decoys (within 5km of Site) None.
 WWII Bombing During WWII the Site was located in the Landward Area (LA) of Inverness-shire, which officially recorded 94No.
 High Explosive (HE) bombs with a bombing density of less than 0.1 bombs per 405 hectares (ha).
 No readily available records have been found to indicate that the Site was bombed.
 Post-WWII Military Activity on or Affecting the Site None identified.
-Recommendation ommendation A detailed desk study, whilst always prudent, is not considered essential in instance.
+Recommendation A detailed desk study, whilst always prudent, is not considered essential in this instance.
 Further information For information about Zetica's detailed UXO desk studies and other UXO services, please visit our website: www.zeticauxo.com .
 Details and downloadable resources covering the most common sources of UXO hazard affecting sites in the UK can be found here .
 If you have any further queries, please don't hesitate to get in contact with us at uxo@zetica.com or 01993 886 682.